 What is it like to be EA to Sir Richard Branson, one of the world’s most successful entrepreneurs?
-In interview format, Samantha Cox explains how working for Sir Richard Branson played a huge large role in influencing her career, encouraging her own entrepreneurial mindset and allowing her to believe the world is her oyster.
+In interview format, Samantha Cox explains how working for Sir Richard Branson greatly influenced her career, encouraging her entrepreneurial mindset and allowing her to believe the world is her oyster.

-She’ll talk about her day to day life on Necker Island. about dealing with the aftermath of the “massive fire” on that island in 2011– one of the biggest challenges of her career, as well as exploring career highlights included the opportunity to travel the world at Branson’s side, becoming involved with his philanthropic endeavour VirginUnite and working with The Elders organisation, an independent group of global leaders who work together for peace and human rights, founded by the late Nelson Mandela.
+She’ll talk about her day-to-day life on Necker Island and about dealing with the aftermath of the “massive fire” on that island in 2011– one of the biggest challenges of her career – as well as exploring career highlights.
+Sam had the opportunity to travel the world at Branson’s side, becoming involved with his philanthropic endeavour VirginUnite and working with The Elders organisation, an independent group of global leaders who work together for peace and human rights, founded by the late Nelson Mandela.

 Sam says “When I moved from being a PA at VirginAustralia to being Sir Richard Branson’s EA, I took myself out of my comfort zone and had the attitude of what’s there to lose?” she says.
 “I didn’t know if I would get the position, but I had to take the chance.
 I actually sent Richard a video message, rather than just sending my resume.
 A brilliant EA is invaluable.
 They are always one step ahead of you.
 I think a lot of people see them as the person who does the expense report, manages the diary etc, but I truly believe that directors and managers have to account for at least some of their success being due to having a solid support person in their EA.”